 emuBro is different.
 I learned as much as never before, even if (or maybe because) it was often frustrating.
 I met many unforeseen challenges, and therefore I had to change my code base a few times to be able to go on.

 And to be honest, because the user would have not known how to react when an error occurs, the program in the worst case refused to start up.
 To say nothing of the many really weird and annoying bugs…

 So, Looking back it was actually worth waiting for.

 Also because this is the first project to ever see a public release, I wanted to have possibility to update emuBro, without actually updating emuBro.
 The main goal is to get to a state from where the application can be a kind of managed by plugins.
 Hereby the main application does not have to be updated for further features.
 That doesn’t mean it will not see any updates, don’t worry!

 As already mentioned before, You’re right, this is kind of an endless project!
 Simply because a system changes sometime.
 An emulator can and will get an update, new emulators will be released, operating systems will change, I want to implement more useful features, ….

-Category: Devlog / Tags: emubro news Created 12 months ago
+Category: Devlog / Tags: emubro news Created over 1 year ago